zowe/docs-site/docs/user-guide/planinstall.md

 - The HTTP and HTTPS port numbers of the explorer server.
 By default, they are 7080 and 7443.
 - The API Mediation Layer HTTP and HTTPS port numbers.
 You will be asked for 3 unique port numbers.
-- The user ID that runs the Zoe started task.
+- The user ID that runs the Zowe started task.

     **Tip:** Use the same user ID that runs the z/OSMF `IZUSVR1` task, or a user ID with equivalent authorizations.

 - The mainframe account under which the ZSS server runs must have UPDATE permission on the `BPX.DAEMON` and `BPX.SERVER` facility class profiles.

 ## System requirements for Zowe CLI
 Before you install Zowe CLI, make sure your system meets the following requirements:

 ### Supported platforms

 You can install Zowe CLI on any Windows or Linux operating system.
-For more information about known issues and workarounds, see [Troubleshooting installing Zowe Brightside](cli-troubleshootinginstallingcli.md).
+For more information about known issues and workarounds, see [Troubleshooting installing Zowe CLI](troubleshootinstall.md#troubleshooting-installing-zowe-cli).

 **Important!**